Get Started With the Hazelcast CLC

-In this tutorial, you’ll learn the basics of how to configure the Hazelcast CLC, start it, and connect it to a Hazelcast Viridian Serverless development cluster and a Serverless production cluster.
-You’ll also see how to switch between clusters, using the Hazelcast CLC.
-Finally, you’ll perform some basic operations on a cluster from the command line and then by running a script to automate the same actions.
+In this tutorial, you’ll learn how to use Hazelcast CLC commands to authenticate with Hazelcast Cloud and create two production clusters.
+You’ll connect to and switch between the clusters from the command line.
+Finally, you’ll perform some basic operations on a cluster from both the command line and by running a script to automate the same actions.

 Before You Begin